 Make Sure You Have Enough Nesting Boxes

 It’s best to have approximately 1 nesting box for every 3 hens.
 Yes, sometimes your hens will all use the same nesting box.
-But please give them plenty of options.
-For example, if you have 5 chickens, 2-3 nesting boxes is best.
+But give them plenty of options.
+For example, if you have 5 chickens, 2-3 nesting boxes are best.
 For 10 hens, then 3 nesting boxes is a good number.
-If you have 15 hens, 5 boxes is best.
+If you have 15 hens, 5 boxes are best.

 Why is this ratio important?
 It comes down to promoting good behavior and cleanliness.
 Let’s pretend two or more hens need to lay eggs at the same time.
+Or you have a broody hen hogging the nesting box.
 Where will all these lovely ladies lay?
 Sometimes, two chickens can pile into a nesting box.

 But most boxes can’t accommodate more than two hens.
 More importantly, they shouldn’t.
 When hens pile into a box, chaos happens.
 Eggs break, and fights start.
 If it’s hot, your hens can overheat.
 Somebody can get smushed or suffocate.
 Your hens might avoid the boxes altogether because it’s too stressful.